 Plan ahead of time

 When traveling by car, it’s also a great idea to plan your route ahead of time, so that you know where you’ll be stopping.
 This will give your pet an opportunity to stretch their legs, go to the toilet and have a bit of food and water.
 You should aim to stop at least every two hours - this is good for you, as well as for your pet!
+If you're interested in more recommendations for your pet check out good dog tips here.

 Help your pet’s car sickness